ashiskb/biswasa-web/_posts/2022-09-19-blog-biswas-2.md

             gb.add_student(id)
 ```
 You can check the ids should be there in the database.student.
 Now from your notebook, click `Formgrader`, then click `Manage Students`.
 You can add first_name, last_name, etc from the `formgrader` with ease.

+### Creating assignment
-9. **Creating assignment**: In the `formgrader` in your jupyter notebook at your course directory, click `+ Add new assignment`.
+In the `formgrader` in your jupyter notebook at your course directory, click `+ Add new assignment`.
 Then, name your assignment.
 Create a new notebook in it.
 Then, once the notebook is open, at the top in the toolbar click `View`-> `Cell Toolbar` -> `Create Assignment`.
   * By default each cell will have a dropdown menu with the “-” item selected.
   * For markdown cells, there are three additional options to choose from, either “Manually graded answer”, “Manually graded task” or “Read-only”
   * For code cells, there are five options to choose from, including “Manually graded answer”, “Manually graded task”, “Autograded answer”, “Autograder tests”, and “Read-only”.